High-harmonic generation driven by temporal-mode quantum states of light: Results

-For completeness, we next calculate the high harmonic spectrum for the same quantum light states considered in~\cite{gorlach2023}: coherent, Fock, thermal, and bright-squeezed vacuum (BSV).
-The same mean intensity $I = 10^{14}$~W/cm$^2$ is considered for all the associated Husimi distributions of these light states~\cite{kim1989properties}.
-The HHG spectrum is shown in \autoref{fig:Harmonic_comparison}, where the amplitude of the response is plotted against the frequency (in terms of the harmonic number $\omega/\omega_0$).
-Since the correction factor $C_\ell(\alpha_m)$ is very close to unity for all relevant $\alpha_m$, the results are indistinguishable from those obtained using the single-mode approximation of Ref.~\cite{gorlach2023}.
+For completeness, we next calculate the high harmonic spectrum for the same quantum light states considered in Ref.~\cite{gorlach2023}: coherent, Fock, thermal, and bright squeezed vacuum (BSV), represented by their respective Husimi distributions~\cite{kim1989properties}.
+The same mean intensity, $I = 10^{14}$~W/cm$^2$, is chosen for each of these light states.
+The HHG spectrum is shown in \autoref{fig:Harmonic_comparison}, where the amplitude of the response is plotted as a function of frequency (in terms of the harmonic number $\omega/\omega_0$).
+Since the correction factor $C_\omega(\alpha_m)$ is very close to unity for all relevant $\alpha_m$, the results are indistinguishable from those obtained using the single-mode approximation of Ref.~\cite{gorlach2023}.
 We mention that our numerical results differ slightly from those in Ref.~\cite{gorlach2023}, with more clearly visible peaks up to larger harmonic numbers.
 This is most likely due to our use of a smooth cutoff of the dipole acceleration in time after the end of the pulse, which reduces numerical artifacts in the Fourier transform due to dipole oscillations between bound states that otherwise persist after the end of the pulse (infinitely if spontaneous emission is not taken into account).

 The resulting spectra are indistinguishable for Fock and coherent states, since their Husimi distributions are very narrowly peaked around the mean intensity.
 In contrast, thermal and BSV states give significantly higher HHG yields due to their much broader intensity distributions.
 Based on the resulting emission spectrum, using thermal or BSV states instead of coherent or Fock states may appear more advantageous for generating high-harmonic pulses.